michael-wall/site-page-scraper/README.md

   - **Include Hidden Pages**: Whether to include hidden pages.
 Default is false.
 This is the Page Settings > General > Basic Info > Hidden from Menu Display field.
   - **Check Public Page Guest Role View Permission**: Whether to check if the Guest Role has View permission on a public page.
 Default is false.
 Only applies to Public Pages.
   - **Validate Links On Pages**: Whether to validate links on pages.
 Default is false.
 Enabling this will increase the runtime of the Gogo shell command as it tries to open every URL to verify the HTTP Status Code response.
+- Site Page Crawler Infrastructure:
+  - **Output Folder**: The folder that the output file should be written to.
+In Liferay PaaS this can be the Liferay service's persistent storage directory i.e. "/mnt/persistent-storage/".
+  - **Object Definition ERC**: The ERC of the Liferay Objects Definition where the Site Page Crawler output is saved.
+Default is CRAWLER_OUTPUT.
+Used by the Site Page Crawler Widget only.
+  - **Page Body Selector**: CSS Selector to identify the Page Body.
+Default is section#content.
+This is used to exclude the page header and page footer when looking for links on a page.
   - **Crawler User Agent**: The User Agent value used by the Site Page Crawler.
 Default is Liferay Site Page Crawler.
 This will appear in Nginx access logs etc.
   - **Connect Timeout**: Connect timeout in milliseconds used when crawling pages and validating links.
 Default is 10000.
 Don't change this unless you know what you are doing...
   - **Connection Request Timeout**: Connection request timeout in milliseconds used when crawling pages and validating links.
 Default is 10000.
 Don't change this unless you know what you are doing...